-MANILA, Philippines (UPDATED) – Two years after the Philippines won a case against China at The Hague, Rappler editor-at-large Marites Dañguilan Vitug is set to launch a landmark book about this historic ruling on the South China Sea.
+MANILA, Philippines (3rd UPDATE) – Two years after the Philippines won a case against China at The Hague, Rappler editor-at-large Marites Dañguilan Vitug launched a landmark book about this historic ruling on the South China Sea.

-Vitug on July 18 will unveil her book Rock Solid: How the Philippines Won Its Maritime Case against China, the first of its kind on Manila's legal victory against Beijing.
+Vitug on Tuesday, July 24, unveiled her book Rock Solid: How the Philippines Won Its Maritime Case against China, the first of its kind on Manila’s legal victory against Beijing.

 The book was published by the Ateneo de Manila University Press, the publishing arm of one of the leading Catholic universities in the Philippines.

-The book launch is scheduled at 5 pm on Tuesday, July 24, on the 5th floor (First Pacific Hall) of the Rizal Library at the Ateneo de Manila University in Quezon City.
+The book launch was held at 5 pm on Tuesday, July 24, on the 5th floor (First Pacific Hall) of the Rizal Library at the Ateneo de Manila University in Quezon City.
 (The event was postponed from July 18 due to inclement weather.)

-Speakers at the book launch include Vice President Leni Robredo and two stalwarts of the Philippines' case against China – Acting Chief Justice Antonio Carpio and former Philippine secretary Albert del Rosario.
+Speakers at the book launch included Vice President Leni Robredo and two stalwarts of the Philippines’ case against China – Acting Chief Justice Antonio Carpio and former Philippine secretary Albert del Rosario.